Events

 Many Arctic communities are located along the rivers.
 Rivers play a major role in supporting the Indigenous livelihoods in the Arctic throughout the millennia and enable transportation, commercial activity, and subsistence practices today.
 In the recent decades Arctic rivers and their basins experienced dramatic changes in respect to hydroclimatic regimes, biological diversity, environmental conditions, and industrial development.
 Although major efforts have been lately devoted to highlighting, understanding and addressing multiple challenges faced by coastal Arctic communities, riverine social-ecological systems (SES), specifically, received relatively limited attention.
 This session will gather papers focused on riverine Arctic SES and communities to elicit state-of-the-art knowledge about key changes and challenges and identity research priorities within the context of the ICARP IV process.

-The session welcomes projects focused on interactions between changing climate, hydrology, cryosphere, and human processes in order to improve local-regional resilience and adaptive capacity.
+The session welcomed projects focused on interactions between changing climate, hydrology, cryosphere, and human processes in order to improve local-regional resilience and adaptive capacity.

-The Session is organized by the SESTRA Project in cooperation with the ARCTICenter, UNI, and the Cold Regions Lab, GWU.
+The Session was organized by the SESTRA Project in cooperation with the ARCTICenter, UNI, and the Cold Regions Lab, GWU.

 Our field visit to Mongolia